Ethics Review Committee (ERC)

 Executive Liaison Roles and Responsibilities:

-- Works in coordination with the Committee Chair to efficiently discharge the responsibilities of the committee, coordinates all administrative duties, and ensures that an online community exists for the team.
+- Works in coordination with the Committee Chair to efficiently discharge the responsibilities of the committee, coordinates all administrative duties, and ensures that a community site is maintained, and committee documents are appropriately retained.

 - Works in coordination with the Committee Chair to develop agendas, set meeting dates and locations, and communicate meeting requirements using the following criteria: